QuiltMC/developer-wiki/wiki/items/first-item.md

 }
 ```

-Replace the mod id and item name as before.

 For most items, all you need to do here is replace `simple_item_mod` with your mod ID and `example_item` with the item name you set earlier.
 Be sure to replace them in both the file/folder names and the JSON file.
 The texture file, as shown in the model, should match the path specified in the `Identifier`, so in our case `assets/simple_item_mod/textures/item/example_item.png`